Overview

 but continuous efforts have been made to enhance research facilities

 and activities.
-An image data processing system was introduced
+An image data processing system was introduced in 1985,

 and large coordinated efforts were devoted to the development of